 I am a Research Fellow in the Mixed Reality Laboratory at the University of Nottingham.
 I hold both a PhD and a BSc in computing science from the University of Glasgow.
 I have also been a member of the Thrill Laboratory for a number of years.

-Most of my research is interdisciplinary and focusses on ways to make sense of sensed data, whether in collaboration with artists, scientists or social scientists.
+Most of my research is interdisciplinary working with artists on creative applications of a range of technologies.
+A lot of my recent work has been around virtual and mixed reality – which is handy considering where I work.
+It’s nice to see VR making a comeback, and I’ll be keen to see whether it has staying power this time around.
+For my part, my research surrounds more artistic applications of it, particularly those which address more than just the aural and visual aspects.
+I’m interested in what all your other senses are telling you – not just the big five (taste, smell and touch), but all that other information you get: kinaesthetics, somatics, proprioception etc. I’m also interested in bending the relationship between what you sense and what is presented.
+Going further back into my research history, much of my work focuses on ways to make sense of sensed data, whether in collaboration with artists, scientists or social scientists.
 I have a particular interest in physiological sensing, so much of my work makes use of biodata, but I also focus on engineering infrastructures to handle data once we have them, and developing embedded electronics to both capture and represent those data.
 I consider myself to be a bit of a methodological magpie, in that I apply whatever technology/method seems appropriate for any given project.

-I live in the beautiful village of Ridgeway near Sheffield with my fiancée Jennifer and my two dogs Loki the Dalmatian and Willow the Golden Retriever.
-I thus spend the majority of my time either being dragged around on the end of a leash by seventy kilograms of energetic dog, or sitting in traffic on the M1.
+I live in the town of Eckington near Sheffield, in a lovely old 18th century Grade II listed farmhouse with my fiancée Jennifer and my two dogs Loki the Dalmatian and Willow the Golden Retriever.
+I thus spend the majority of my time either fixing broken bits of the house; being dragged around on the end of a leash by seventy kilograms of energetic dog, or sitting in traffic on the M1.
 When not doing those things, I am something of a board game collector and evangelist – despite being all computery, I like my games to be analogue.
 You can have a look at my collection here if such things interest you.
 When I do play video games, I usually end up spending more time modding them than actually playing them.
 In particular I enjoy interfering with Bethesda’s Elder Scrolls Games.
 You can find my most (in)famous work from Oblivion here.